BioJulia/PopGen.jl/docs/popdata/accessingelements.md

  biallelic:   false
  ```

-Included in `metadata` are two DataFrames, one for sample information, and another for locus information.
+Included in `PopData.metadata` are two DataFrames, one for sample information, and another for locus information.
 <Tabs
   block={true}
   defaultValue="s"